harshaneo17/ray_tracing/README.md

 # Ray Tracing

-Ray tracing library implementation in c++.
+Ray tracing library implementation in c++, following ray tracing in a weekend tutorials.
+Most stuff depends on domain knowledge.
+A good christmas week gone for this.

+I wish to make this a library so I can use this for future projects. after reading the theory of Ray tracing, I found Spheres to be the easiest shape to render.

-Plan to use multiple shapes
+<u> Plan to use multiple shapes </u>

-HELPFUL LINKS
+<u> HELPFUL LINKS </u>

 https://stackoverflow.com/questions/1943276/what-does-do-in-a-c-declaration